Give Video a Chance

 Have you noticed the social media trend of videos lately?
 Sometimes, while scrolling through my own personal Facebook page, I see nothing but the videos that friends and my liked pages are sharing.
-From cooking videos – which are so mesmerizing despite my complete lack of cooking skills – or videos of animals doing cute things the videos seem to be nonstop.
+From cooking videos like Tasty – which are so mesmerizing despite my complete lack of cooking skills – or videos of animals doing cute things, the videos seem to be nonstop.
 Outside of Facebook, I spend a lot of time on YouTube.
-From that platform, I have seen high quality videos produced by brilliant content creators with massive budgets and high quality equipment.
+From that platform, I have seen high-quality videos produced by brilliant content creators with massive budgets and high-quality equipment.

 Be a Creator